Acts 13:1-3 and Acts 14:8-20

 There was a disagreement among the three missionaries.
 Paul and Barnabas continued on the journey but Barnabas’ cousin, John Mark, decided to leave them and go back to Jerusalem.

-Paul and Barnabas traveled to a number of towns teaching about Jesus.
+Paul and Barnabas travelled to a number of towns teaching about Jesus.

 Again, some people believed what Paul and Barnabas were saying and some did not.
 Some leaders became so angry they made Paul and Barnabas leave their city.
 The same thing happened in the next place they went, Iconium.
 Some leaders in Iconium were so angry that they made a plan to mistreat them and stone them.